 FreeRTOS is a cross-platform, real-time operating system that has been ported to several architectures.
 It has a simple but powerful API to deal with tasks, scheduler, queues, semaphores and timers.
 Learning it is an enriching experience and a knowledge that can be reused widely due to its portability.
-It is available under a modified GPL license that allows commercial use without having to pay royalties.
-GPL requires you to release source code to users, a commercial license does away with that restriction.
+Its source code is available under the MIT license and allows commercial use without having to pay royalties.

 static void run(void *pvParameters)

 p = xTaskCreate(run,

 if ( p != pdPASS )